multiversx/mx-sdk-py-cli/CLI.md

-  -h, --help                                   show this help message and exit --relayer-pem RELAYER_PEM                    🔑 the PEM file, if keyfile not provided --relayer-keyfile RELAYER_KEYFILE            🔑 a JSON keyfile, if PEM not provided --relayer-passfile RELAYER_PASSFILE          🔑 a file containing keyfile's password, if keyfile provided.
-If not
+  -h, --help                                   show this help message and exit --relayer-pem RELAYER_PEM                    🔑 the PEM file, if keyfile not provided --relayer-keyfile RELAYER_KEYFILE            🔑 a JSON keyfile, if PEM not provided --relayer-passfile RELAYER_PASSFILE          DEPRECATED, do not use it anymore.
+Instead, you'll be prompted to enter
-                                               provided, you'll be prompted to enter the password.
+                                               the password.
   --relayer-ledger                             🔐 bool flag for signing transaction using ledger --relayer-wallet-index RELAYER_WALLET_INDEX  🔑 the address index; can be used for PEM files, keyfiles of type mnemonic
                                                or Ledger devices (default: 0)